cs-ed/edtech-plan-LNguyen64/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-f059dc9a6f8d3a56e377f745f24479a46679e63a5d9fe6f495e02850cd0d8118.svg)](https://classroom.github.com/online_ide?assignment_repo_id=6321873&assignment_repo_type=AssignmentRepo)
 # Educational Technology Plan

 The purpose of the Educational Technology Plan is to present an outline of the implementation of AP Computer Science Principles class at Garey High School.
-As a result, the plan will enable the teacher to support their students to be successful.

 ## Context
 ### Course